News anchor Shawn Ching leaving Hawaii News Now to spend more time with ohana

-News anchor Shawn Ching is leaving Hawaii News Now to spend more time with his wife and one-year-old son, the longtime anchor said in a letter posted on the TV station’s website.
+News anchor Shawn Ching is leaving Hawaii News Now to spend more time with his wife and one-year-old son, he said in a letter posted on the TV station’s website.

-Ching’s son, Eli, was born premature last year and his wife, Stephanie, experienced complications related to the early birth, he said in the letter.
+Ching’s son, Eli, was born premature last year and his wife, Stephanie, experienced complications related to the early birth, the letter said.

 “Our son’s birth changed everything.
 It opened up a completely new life for me, a life I’ve fallen in love with,” Ching said.
 “When you think about death — and are faced with the very real possibility of losing the ones you love — it changes how you think about your own life.
 Taking that fact to heart has brought a sense of clarity and energy to the present.
 I know I’ve got this one opportunity to be present at a time when I’m needed most.”

-The longtime anchor who rejoined the news station in November 2016 after a short break is co-anchor of the 5 p.m. newscast with Stephanie Lum.
-Ching will also return to practicing law.
+The longtime anchor who rejoined the TV station in November 2016 after a three-year break to be a lawyer is co-anchor of the 5 p.m. newscast with Stephanie Lum.
+Ching will return to practicing law.

 “He’s been through a real ordeal with the birth of his son.
 We’ve lived through this with him,” HNN General Manager Rick Blangiardi told the Honolulu Star-Advertiser.
 “He has my complete respect and admiration for making this decision.”